What is the Madrid system of trademark registration?

 Yes.
-Under the Madrid Protocol, an international trademark application may be based on either a mark that has already been registered (“basic registration”), or applied for, but not yet registered (“basic application”).
+Under the Madrid Protocol, an international trademark application may be based on a mark that has either already been registered (“basic registration”) or has been applied for, but not yet registered (“basic application”).

-What are the requirements for submitting an international application through the Intellectual Property Office of the Philippines (IPOPHL) as an office of origin?
+What are the requirements for submitting an international application through the IPOPHL as an office of origin?

 The following are the minimum requirements to submit an international application:

 - Name, address and contact details of the applicant or the address and contact details of the applicant’s representative, if any;